YousofHajHasan/Football__Possession/README.md

 ### Potential areas for improvement in the project

-* Since there are some problems in ball detection accuracy, I think that making more Hyperparameter tuning will help in increasing the model accuracy, That is because I tried Roboflow API for training and I got amazing results.
+* Since there are some problems in ball detection accuracy, I think that more Hyperparameter tuning will help increase the model accuracy.
+That is because I tried Roboflow API for training and got terrific results.

 * To effectively evaluate the capabilities of this project, I would require a video with a consistent camera angle throughout the entire 90 minutes.
 Additionally, the video should be pre-processed to exclude scenarios that the model isn't designed to handle, such as goal kicks, corner kicks, and throw-ins.